SublimeText/AdvancedNewFile/README.md

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
 Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.

+- `tab` or `ctrl+j` to choose the first candidate
+- `ctrl+n` change to the next candidate in the completion list
+- `ctrl+p` change to the prev candidate in the completion list
+- `ctrl+l` change to the updir of the input path
+- `enter` choose the first candidate when popup, otherwise confirm(finish) the operation when no popup

 ### Windows
 `ctrl+alt+n`: General keymap to create new files.